DJNicoco/COMP-359_Assignment-3-Final/README.md

 Our topic: Optimal shaped BSTs

-**Objectve:** This assignment involves implementing the dynamic programming approach to construct an optimal BST for a set of different inputs with probabilities. <br>
+**Objective:** This assignment involves implementing the dynamic programming approach to construct an optimal BST for a set of different inputs with probabilities. <br>

 ## Contributions: